-As an Exchange visitor you have passed through many steps in order to process your visa, have the approval and finally have the stamp on your passport.
-It took a lot of your patience and now you surely are excited to start this adventure in the USA.
-However there’s nothing worse than starting a new life with struggles at the very beginning.
-Having problems at the airport when you are traveling to your final destination can lower your mood and your energies to start your exchange program being the best you.
+As an Exchange visitor you have passed through many steps in order to process your visa, get the approval and finally have the stamp on your passport.
+It took a lot of your patience and now you are surely excited to start this adventure in the USA.
+However there’s nothing worse than starting a new life with obstacles at the very beginning.
+Having problems at the airport when you are traveling to your final destination can put a damper on the very beginning of your exchange program instead of starting off on the right foot.
 For this reason, we give you some tips and information to make your very last step, the arrival to the US, smooth and painless.

 It all starts with packing!

 When you are packing for your trip to the US, you must be careful on how to organize your suitcases.
 In addition to following the security specifications of the airline regarding dangerous and prohibited items in your hand and checked luggage, you must also be aware of how to pack your documents for your arrival to the US.

 It will be really terrible to get to the Immigration Control line at your airport’s destination and realize that you have all your official documents in the checked luggage!
 It is very important to bring your documents in your hand luggage, in a way that they don’t get wrinkled, get wet or rip.
 The best way to store your documents is to put them in a strong plastic folder (not in a thin plastic sleeve!) and bring them in your laptop case or at the bottom of the cabin baggage, so it’s flat and protected.

 You should bring with you all the papers that your sponsor sent you, but make sure you always have with you the DS-2019.
 This is almost like your passport, because it states all the information that the Immigration officer will need to verify your program and the validity of your visa.
 Double or triple check that you have it before leaving to the departure airport.
 And don’t move it from where it is!